Rosalind Franklin (rover): Launch schedule and delays

 By March 2013, the spacecraft was scheduled to launch in 2018 with a Mars landing in early 2019.
 Delays in European and Russian industrial activities and deliveries of scientific payloads forced the launch to be pushed back.
 In May 2016, ESA announced that the mission had been moved to the next available launch window of July 2020.
 ESA ministerial meetings in December 2016 reviewed mission issues including €300 million ExoMars funding and lessons learned from the ExoMars 2016 Schiaparelli mission, which had crashed after its atmospheric entry and parachute descent (the 2020 mission drawing on Schiaparelli heritage for elements of its entry, descent and landing systems).
 In March 2020, ESA delayed the launch to August–October 2022 due to parachute testing issues.
 This was later refined to a twelve-day launch window starting on 20 September until 1 October 2022, with a scheduled landing around 10 June 2023.
-The worsening diplomatic crisis over the 2022 Russian invasion of Ukraine cast doubt over a 2022 launch, due to the plan to use Russian launch and landing hardware.
-On 17 March 2022, the ESA announced that the launch of the rover has been suspended, with the earliest new date being sometime in late 2024.
-As of May 2022, the launch is expected to occur no earlier than 2028.